blinkbitcoin/concourse-shared/README.md

+# concourse-shared
+This repo contains:
-## Contains shared CI tasks synced across repositories.
+* shared CI tasks [synced](https://ci.blink.sv/teams/dev/pipelines/blink-concourse-shared?group=bump-shared-files) across repositories.
+* It also contains the [CI pipeline](https://ci.blink.sv/teams/dev/pipelines/blink-concourse-shared?group=images) for image creation needed by CI
+* and a backup [pipeline](https://ci.blink.sv/teams/dev/pipelines/blink-concourse-shared?group=backups) to backup all repositories of the blinkbitcoin organization and push them to the [backup bucket](https://console.cloud.google.com/storage/browser/blink-backups).

 ### Steps for adding in a new repository: